Its-Lord-Stark/URL_Shorten_NodeJS/README.md

     npm install
     ```

-2. Create a `.env` file in the root directory and add your MongoDB URI:
+2. Create a `.env` file in the root directory and add your MongoDB URI and PORT:
     ```
     MONGODB_URI=mongodb...
+    PORT=8000
     ```

 3. To start the server, run: